 Vertonghen was 6 years old when he started playing football, at VK Tielrode, the club in his home town.

 At the age of 13 he went to play for Germinal Beerschot, after which he moved to the Ajax youth academy.
 Ajax was associated with Beerschot at the time.

-After a few years in the A youth and young Ajax coach Henk ten Cate brought him into the first team in the preparation for the 2016-2017 season.
+After a few years in the A youth and young Ajax, coach Henk ten Cate brought him into the first team during the preparation for the 2006-2007 season.